 A STA of an MLD shall set the Complete Profile subfield of the Per-STA Control field in the Per-STA

-Profile subelement to 1 if the Per-STA Profile subelement carries all the elements (subject to the inheritance
+Profile subelement to 1 if the Per-STA Profile subelement carries the complete information (subject to the inheritance

-rules as defined in 35.3.2.3 (Inheritance in a per-STA profile)) that would be included if the reported STA

-were to transmit the frame that carried the Basic variant Multi-Link element.
+rules as defined in 35.3.2.3 (Inheritance in a per-STA profile)) for the frame that carried the Basic variant Multi-Link element.
 Otherwise the STA shall set the

 subfield to 0.